Rugby returned to the Olympic programme at Rio 2016, when the Sevens format provided a captivating showcase for this pacy and thrilling team sport.

-Today, different types of Rugby are played around the world - Rugby 15s (Rugby Union), 13-a-side (Rugby League) and Rugby 7s - with various competitions taking place.
+Today, different types of Rugby are played around the world – Rugby (fifteen-a-side), Rugby League,and Rugby Sevens – with various competitions taking place.

-Rugby was played at Paris 1900, London 1908, Antwerp 1920 and Paris 1924 with 15-a-side men's teams, after which came a long absence until the sport returned in its seven-a-side format at the Rio 2016 Games.
-A women's competitions was also held for the first time in Rio.
+Rugby (fifteen-a-side) was played at Paris 1900, London 1908, Antwerp 1920 and Paris 1924 with men's teams only, after which came a long absence until the sport returned in its seven-a-side format at the Rio 2016 Games.
+A women's competition was also held for the first time in Rio.

 International Federation: World Rugby